 Location: For the manufacturer to display the official name, they must be located within the Indication géographique protégée (IGP) in one of these seven (7) communes: Aix-en-Provence, Eguilles, Meyreuil, St Marc Jaumegarde, Le Tholonet, Venelles or Vauvenargues.

-Ingredients: According to Le Roy René’s website, “The calisson Aix must be manufactured from a crushed candied fruit and almonds blanched complemented by a sugar syrup.
+Ingredients: According to Le Roy René’s website, “The calisson Aix must be manufactured from a crushed candied fruit and almonds blanched complemented by sugar syrup.
 The blanched almonds (minimum 32% of the pulp) carefully mixed candied fruit are crushed.
 Candied fruits account for 30% minimum of the dough.
 Melon, fruit mainly used (80% of candied fruit) is cultivated exclusively in Provence.”

 Size and shape: The Calisson d’Aix is oblong and pointed at both ends.
 The calisson must have three distinct layers, a slightly granular texture, and no unnatural colouring or preservatives.

 Who are the Confectioners?